 This program consists of four graduate online K-12 instructional technology and instructional design courses for a total of 12 credit hours.

 In this course, students will investigate the learning styles and expectations of today's K-12 students and learn how to construct online learning opportunities for K-12 students using effective design principles.
-Students will finish this course with a firm understanding of what effective e-learn- ing looks like in various K-12 online environments and how to design a course around it.
+Students will finish this course with a firm understanding of what effective e-learning looks like in various K-12 online environments and how to design a course around it.
 This course is a replacement course for OTL532k as of the 2017-2018 Fall trimester.
 Students cannot receive credit for both of these courses.

 You have two options for completing your online K-12 educational technology and instructional design program:

 Quickly enhance your resume by gaining knowledge and skills in a specific area that meets your career goals.

 If you decide you’re interested in earning your full degree at a later date, the credits you earned in your Certificate of Completion program may count towards your degree!